louislefevre/louislefevre/README.md

 - Postgraduate student studying Software Systems Engineering at University College London.
 - Graduated with a first-class in Computer Science from Goldsmiths, University of London.
 - Primarily interested in backend software development with Java and Python.
-- Also interested in physical computing with Arduino, compiler design, and data mining.
+- Also interested in physical computing with Arduino, compiler design, and information retrieval.

 ### Tech Stack
 💻 &nbsp;